-The Alaska Court System has changed its operations temporarily because of the COVID-19 pandemic.
+The Alaska Court System changed its operations temporarily because of the COVID-19 pandemic, but some operations are resuming.
 The following questions and answers explain the general changes that are included in the orders issued by the Chief Justice and Presiding Judges:

 Note: Click on a question to expand or collapse content.

-- The courts are operating but the processes have been changed so you can take care of your court business by phone, emaill, or online.
+- The courts are operating but the processes have been changed so you can take care of your court business by phone, email, or online.

-- Some courts require an appointment for customer service.
-In Bethel, Fairbanks, and Utqiagvik, make an appointment using your computer, mobile phone or other mobile device if you need to come in person for court business.
+- The Fairbanks court requires an appointment for customer service.
+In Anchorage, at the Nesbett customer service desk or the Probate office (trusts, wills, estates, guardianship, conservatorship, adoption, juvenile delinquency, child in need of aid, and payments from a court case to a minor child's parent or guardian, but not custody, divorce, or probation), you can make an appointment using your computer, mobile phone or other mobile device if you need to come in person for court business.

 - Most court hearings are remote, with participants joining by phone or Zoom.